Ryan Shazier Carted Off Field, Taken to Hospital with Back Injury vs. Bengals

 Ryan Shazier Carted Off Field, Taken to Hospital with Back Injury vs. BengalsDecember 4, 2017

 Pittsburgh Steelers linebacker Ryan Shazier was carted off the field during the first quarter of Monday night's game against the Cincinnati Bengals.
-The team announced he had a back injury and that he was unavailable.
+The team announced he had a back injury and was taken to a local hospital.

+After the game, Steelers players were informed the news from the hospital was "encouraging," per Aditi Kinkhabwala of NFL.com.
+Steelers players were told Shazier's injury was a spinal chord concussion, per Ed Bouchette of the Pittsburgh Post-Gazette.
+Steelers director of communications Burt Lauten provided a statement with details from general manager Kevin Colbert:

+"Ryan Shazier suffered a back injury and was taken to the University of Cincinnati Medical Center where he had a CT scan and an MRI to evaluate the condition of his back.

 Shazier made a tackle and quickly put his head down before the training staff could help him.